 TB Test Policy

-Teacher Candidates do not need to submit evidence to the Office of Field Experiences that they have been tested for tuberculosis.
+Teacher Candidates do not need to submit evidence to the Office of Educator Preparation and Partnerships that they have been tested for tuberculosis.

 Criminal Background Check